 - The protagonist of The Lonely Island song "Threw it On the Ground", with a side-order of Hair-Trigger Temper, who throws whatever is handed near him onto the ground for stupid reasons (e.g. throwing his girlfriend's phone on the ground because he misinterpreted informing him that his dad was on the phone as telling him that the phone is literally his father).
 In the end, he gets his comeuppance when two celebrities he accuses of being "Hollywood phonies" for offering him their autographs tase him in his butthole.
 All he learns from the butthole-tasing is "you can't trust the system" rather than the more applicable lesson of "Being an Ungrateful Bastard to everyone has consequences".

-- Death Road to Canada: This is basically the "Irritating" trait in a nutshell, with low wits and attitude.
-It's described as "They think they're cool but they're totally not!".
-This personality stat combo gives this character the option to act boorishly in text events (usually to their catchphrase of "COOL IT").
+- Death Road to Canada: The "Irritating" trait requires low wits and attitude, and it's described as "They think they're cool but they're totally not!".
+This personality stat combo gives this character the option to act boorishly in text events (usually to their catchphrase of "COOL IT" or "SAY IT DON'T SPRAY IT").
 It usually doesn't end well.
-However, if this is done three times, picking this option a fourth time results in a positive outcome (marked by rainbow text).
-The safest application of charging the COOL IT counter is usually by using it at traders, as the worst that occurs is the party being booted out of the trading post (compare it with events like bandit raids, which always results in the bandits taking your things and injuring you).
+However, if this is done twice, the third time results in a very positive outcome, marked by multiple exclamation marks in rainbow text.
+Just be careful of who you say COOL IT to, some folks are less tolerant than others...

 - Lance Vance in both Grand Theft Auto: Vice City and its prequel is a moron who causes trouble for both protagonists and tries to get revenge on anyone for the pettiest reasons, even betraying Tommy in the former game all because he was being shouted at for his incompetence and wanted more for doing very little work after his and Tommy's rise to power.